artkonekt/user/docs/installation.md

 ## Laravel Auth Support

-First, Run `php artisan make:auth`
+First, run `php artisan make:auth` in your application.

 **If** the "final" user class is not going to be `App\User` then don't forget to modify model class this to your app's `config/auth.php` file: